GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 space for the array.
 In that second call you pass the pointer returned by the first call as ``data`` and specify the family; all other arguments should be NULL or 0.
-Normally, resources created by this function are considered to be input (i.e., have a direction that is GMT_IN).
+Normally, resources created by this function are considered to be input (i.e., have a direction that is ``GMT_IN``).
-You can change that to GMT_OUT by adding in the bit flag GMT_VIA_OUTPUT.
+The exception to this is for vectors and matrices which will have a direction set to ``GMT_OUT`` when the dimensions specified are not complete (i.e., the row dimension of vectors is 0 and both dimensions are zero for matrices).
 The function returns a pointer to the data container.
 In case of an error we return a NULL pointer and pass an error code via ``API->error``.

 Duplicate resources
 -------------------

 Often you have read or created a data resource and then need an identical copy, presumably to make modifications to.
 Or, you want a copy